Uniswap/routing-api/README.md

 fields will still be included, however they will be heuristics rather then Tenderly estimates.
 These heuristic values are not reliable for sending transactions on chain.

-### Integration Tests
+### End-to-end Tests

-The integration tests fetch quotes from your deployed API, then execute the swaps on a Hardhat mainnet fork.
+The end-to-end tests fetch quotes from your deployed API, then execute the swaps on a Hardhat mainnet fork.

 1. First deploy your test API using the intructions above.
 Then update your `.env` file with the URL of the API, and the RPC URL of an archive node: